 Pasteurization Time for Poultry With 5% Fat Content (7-log10 lethality)

 |150°F (66°C)||3.7 minutes|

 |155°F (68°C)||1.2 minutes|

 According to the USDA's own data, as long as your turkey spends at least 3.7 minutes at or above,150°F (66°C), it is safe to eat.
 In other words, by the time it's done resting (you do let your turkey rest before carving, right?), you should be good to go.

-Check out the video for more details.
+Check out the video for how to take the temperature of your roasted turkey for more details.